 Day 7 – St. Andrews

 Enjoy a Zodiac Nature Cruise departing from St. Andrews, cruise through the narrow island passages of the Deer Island Archipelago en route to the open Bay of Fundy.
 In season, expect see whales, porpoises, seals, seabirds and bald eagles.
 Spend the remainder of the day discovering more about the area, visit the Huntsman Marine Science Aquarium, take in a round of golf or for the more adventurous why not try horseback riding, sea kayaking or scuba diving nearby.
-While staying at the Rossmount, be sure and participate in “A Taste of the Good Life” – a culinary experience not to be missed!
+While staying in St. Andrews, be sure and participate in “A Taste of the Good Life” – a culinary experience at the Rossmount Inn not to be missed!
 Overnight St. Andrews.

 Day 8 – St. Andrews/Fredericton

 Depart St. Andrews and drive west to St. Stephen – the town where the first chocolate bar was invented and the gateway to the Fundy Coastal Drive.
 Continue north on the River Valley Scenic Drive on to Fredericton, New Brunswick’s picturesque capital city noted for its heritage and culture.
 Spend the afternoon at leisure exploring Fredericton and its attractions.
 Places to visit include City Hall, Christchurch Cathedral, the Historic Military Compound, Old Government House and the Kings Landing Historical Settlement.
 Overnight Fredericton.